435-590-9498

 Optimal Targets:

-Bright planets, big nebulae, open star clusters, asterisms, and double stars, our Moon
+Bright planets, big nebulae, open star clusters, asterisms, double stars, and our Moon

-H2G2 Eponym: "Zaphod is just zis guy you know..." with 2-heads and 3 arms.
-He's a narcissistic, impulsive, hippie-cad, of an adventurer; but otherwise a universally likeable guy.
+H2G2 Eponym: "Zaphod is just zis guy you know..." with 2 heads and 3 arms.
+He's a narcissistic, impulsive, hippie-cad of an adventurer; but otherwise a universally likeable guy.
 Zaphod became the Galactic President so he could steal the Heart of Gold at her dedication.
 With that ultimate spaceship he could have become the ultimate playboy, but instead, and perhaps partly out of boredom, he chose to chauffeur Ford, Arthur, and Trillian about on their adventures.

 Picture